 From: $ 3,090.00 per person

-Barefoot luxury tour to the South-East of Madagascar, starting and ending in Antananarivo, Madagascar – 8 Days
+Barefoot Luxury Tour to the South-East of Madagascar staying at the beautiful Mandrare River Camp and Manafiafy Beach and Rainforest Lodge, starting and ending in Antananarivo, Madagascar – 8 Days

-- Provides endless opportunities for exploring deserted beaches, scouting for whales, or snorkelling in the crystal clear water viewing corals and tropical ‘aquarium’ fish
+Manafiafy Beach and Rainforest Lodge – Here you can embark on your choice of a wide range of wildlife and sporting activities, providing endless opportunities for exploring deserted beaches, scouting for whales, or snorkeling in the crystal clear water viewing corals and tropical ‘aquarium’ fish.

 Group size: Minimum 1 person, Maximum 10 people